Skip to main content

 The role of Block

 At the source level, Block is the central structure inside Topic.
-It stores the current data view, the maximum length, the subscriber lists, and the state used to coordinate concurrent access.
+It stores the payload type contract, the topic-name CRC32 key, the subscriber lists, and the state used to coordinate concurrent access.
 By default it optimizes the single-publisher path: if multi_publisher is not explicitly enabled, it only uses a lightweight atomic busy state for serialization.
 Only when multi-publisher mode is enabled does it fall back to Mutex.
-That boundary matters, because it shows Topic is designed for the common single-publisher case first instead of dragging every publish through a heavier synchronization primitive.
+This means Topic optimizes for the common single-publisher case rather than forcing every publish onto a locked path.

 Why subscribers are split by type